-Pech, Jean-Claude and El-Yahyaoui, Fikri and Bernadac, Anne and Latché, Alain and De Billerbeck, G. and Ambid, C. and Flores, Francisco B. and Romajaro, F. and Bower, J. and Holford, P. Role of ethylene on various ripening pathways and on the development of sensory quality of Charentais cantaloupe melons.
-(2002) In: 2nd International Symposium on Cucurbits, 28 Sept - 02 Oct 2001, Tsukuba, Japan.
+Pech, Jean-Claude and El-Yahyaoui, Fikri and Bernadac, Anne and Latché, Alain and De Billerbeck, Gustavo and Ambid, Christian and Flores, Francisco B. and Romajaro, Felix and Bower, Jenny and Holford, Paul Role of ethylene on various ripening pathways and on the development of sensory quality of Charentais cantaloupe melons.
+(2002) In: 2nd International Symposium on Cucurbits, 28 Sept - 02 Oct 2001, Tsukuba, Japan .

 PDF (Author's version) - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader